Apr 29, 2020

 By Shane O’Neil-Hart, LCSW

-For the sake of your own health and your clients’ health, seek out reliable information about the coronavirus.
-It can be particularly helpful to put those facts into context alongside other, more familiar illnesses, like the flu.
+For the sake of your own health and your clients’ health, it’s important to seek out reliable information about the coronavirus.
+It can be particularly helpful to put those facts into context as work with clients who are dealing with worry, fear, and other common reactions to the pandemic.

 Encourage your clients to seek out reliable, evidence-based information about the coronavirus as opposed to news from online message boards or YouTube videos.
 Health misinformation online isn’t always easy to spot, so you might suggest that they rely on one or two reliable resources, such as the CDC or the World Health Organization (WHO).